vacanza/holidays/README.rst

 python-holidays
 ===============

-A fast, efficient Python library for generating country- and subdivision- (e.g. state or province) specific sets of government-designated holidays on the fly.
-It aims to make determining whether a specific date is a holiday as fast and flexible as possible.
+python-holidays is a fast, efficient Python library for generating country- and subdivision- (e.g. state or province) specific sets of government-designated holidays on the fly. python-holidays aims to make determining whether a specific date is a holiday as fast and flexible as possible.

 .. image:: https://github.com/dr-prodigy/python-holidays/workflows/Tests/badge.svg